netvc/testing/draft-ietf-netvc-testing.md

 When displayed on a graph, bitrate is shown on the X axis, and the quality metric is on the Y axis.
 For publication, the X axis should be linear.
 The Y axis metric should be plotted in decibels.
 If the quality metric does not natively report quality in decibels, it should be converted as described in the previous section.

-## Bjontegaard
+## BD-Rate

 The Bjontegaard rate difference, also known as BD-rate, allows the measurement of the bitrate reduction offered by a codec or codec feature, while maintaining the same quality as measured by objective metrics.
 The rate change is computed as the average percent difference in rate over a range of qualities.
-Metric score ranges are not static - they are calculated either from a range of bitrates of the reference codec, or from quantizers of a third, reference codec.
-Given a reference codec, test codec, and ranges, BD-rate values are calculated as follows:
+Metric score ranges are not static - they are calculated either from a range of bitrates of the reference codec, or from quantizers of a third, anchor codec.
+Given a reference codec and test codec, BD-rate values are calculated as follows:

 - Rate/distortion points are calculated for the reference and test codec.
-There need to be enough points so that at least four points lie within the quality levels.
+  - There need to be enough points so that at least four points lie within the quality levels, and one point must lie outside of the quality range on each side.
+  - Additional points outside of the range should be discarded.
 - The rates are converted into log-rates.
-- A piecewise cubic hermite interpolating polynomial is fit to the points for each codec to produce functions of distortion in terms of log-rate.
+- A piecewise cubic hermite interpolating polynomial is fit to the points for each codec to produce functions of log-rate in terms of distortion.
-- Metric score ranges are computed.
+- Metric score ranges are computed:
   - If using a bitrate range, metric score ranges are computed by converting the rate bounds into log-rate and then looking up scores of the reference codec using the interpolating polynomial.
-  - If using a quantizer range, a third anchor codec is used to generate metric scores for the quantizer bounds.
-The anchor codec makes the range immune to quantizer changes.
+  - If using a quantizer range, a third anchor codec's metric scores at fixed quantizers are used directly as the bounds.
-- The log-rate is numerically integrated over the metric range for each curve.
+- The log-rate is numerically integrated over the metric range for each curve, using at least 1000 samples and trapezoidal integration.
 - The resulting integrated log-rates are converted back into linear rate, and then the percent difference is calculated from the reference to the test codec.

 ## Ranges

 For all tests described in this document, quantizers of an anchor codec are used to determine the quality ranges.
 The anchor codec used for ranges is libvpx 1.5.0 run with VP9 and High Latency CQP settings.
-The quality range used is that achieved between cq-level 20 and 60.
+The quality range used is that achieved between cq-level 20 and 55.
+The resulting quality ranges are available for download FIXME.

 # Test Sequences